LaggerLimited/Android-Java-BouncingBall/README.md

 ## Installation

-This .APK file is an un-signed debug package.
+This .APK file is a debug package.
 Use this package to install the application:

 [BouncingBall Package](https://github.com/LaggerLimited/Android-Java-BouncingBall/blob/master/app-debug.apk)